danielclickh/marketing-website-preview/content/lessons/connect-tableau-to-clickhouse/index.md

 ## 2. Download the JDBC Driver

-The Tableau connector is an extension of the ClickHouse JDBC driver, so we will download the JDBC driver first.
+The Tableau connector is an extension of the ClickHouse JDBC driver, so you need to download the JDBC driver and save it in the correct folder.

 {{< detail-tag "Show instructions" >}}

 1. Download the latest version of the ClickHouse JDBC driver at <a href="" target="_blank">https://github.com/ClickHouse/clickhouse-jdbc/releases/</a>.
-For this particular tutorial, <a href="https://github.com/ClickHouse/clickhouse-jdbc/releases/download/v0.3.1-patch/clickhouse-jdbc-0.3.1-patch-shaded.jar">this driver was used</a>.
+(We used <a href="https://github.com/ClickHouse/clickhouse-jdbc/releases/download/v0.3.1-patch/clickhouse-jdbc-0.3.1-patch-shaded.jar">this version of the driver</a> for this tutorial.)

+{{% notice note %}}
 Make sure you download the **clickhouse-jdbc-x.x.x-shaded.jar** JAR file.
+{{% /notice %}}

 2. Store the JDBC driver in the following folder (based on your OS):